Carl Rogers' 19 Propositions

 - When I am able to hold in awareness and integrate all my actual embodied experiencing, I am inevitably more understanding and tolerant of others, and more able to understand the value of others and to accept them as separate beings.

-- When I am able to reshape my view of the world and myself, and include previously denied experiences, I begin to reshape my values.
+- When I can reshape my view of the world and myself, and include previously denied experiences, I begin to reshape my values.
 I can let go of introjected values and become a fully functioning person, trusting in myself and my own experience.

 How We Can Use the 19 Propositions